::: THE SHORT STORY :::

 While in High School, Schultz was taken under the wing of two musicians who would help shape his career - original Earth Wind & Fire member Ralph Johnson, and Funk Brothers drummer Uriel Jones, who played on countless number one hits by almost every artist on Motown Records in the 60s and 70s.
 Johnson and Jones acted as musical mentors to Schultz, giving him advice on his playing and career path.
 The first articles that Drew wrote and published in Modern Drummer Magazine were spotlights on Uriel and Ralph, who continue to inspire him today.

-While attending NYU, Drew founded his own giant funk monstrosity, The New FAMF, which would go on to become the official NYU R&B Ensemble before becoming The Drew Schultz Funk Machine (Jent LaPalm on bass, Emilio Tostado on guitar, John Guari on keys, and Chris Ams on vocals).
+While attending NYU, Drew founded his own 12 member funk monstrosity, The New FAMF, which would go on to become the official NYU R&B Ensemble before becoming The Drew Schultz Funk Machine (Jent LaPalm on bass, Emilio Tostado on guitar, John Guari on keys, and Chris Ams on vocals).
 The Funk Machine held a multi-year residency at the legendary Bitter End night club in NYC, and was a featured part of Don Was' All Star Review at the 2013 Concert of Colors Festival.
 The band is featured on the bulk of Schultz's releases, especially the stripped down "Dovetail Tapes" live EP, and has performed on tour in NYC, Cleveland, Detroit, and even overseas in Prague.

 During his time at NYU, Schultz met the legendary Four Tops at Carnegie Hall in New York City.
 Tops drummer Benjamin "Butch" Corbett and conductor George Rountree allowed Schultz to sit in, and it wasn't long before Schultz played his first show with the Four Tops on hand percussion in Peekskill, NY at the age of 19.
 This was the beginning of a five year stretch with the Tops where Schultz served as archivist, hand percussionist, touring drummer, and even Musical Director / Conductor across multiple world tours.
 His work with the Tops opened the door for him to perform alongside countless legends including Aretha Franklin, The Temptations, The Miracles, The Dramatics, The Contours, Freda Payne, Mary Wilson of The Supremes, Chairmen of the Board, Martha Reeves & The Vandellas, Harold Melvin's Blue Notes, Dennis Edwards' Temptations Review, "Iceman" Jerry Butler, The O'Jays, The Velvelettes, and many more.
 While alternating between touring with the Tops, performing with other acts, and studying at NYU, Schultz interned under Harry Weinger at Motown/UMe, leading to pre-production engineering credits on projects by Michael Jackson and The Jackson 5, David Ruffin & Jimmy Ruffin, Barry White, and more.
 In 2013 he was the ProTools assistant in a "Classic Albums" course at NYU co-taught by Harry Weinger and Ahmir "Questlove" Thompson of The Roots.
 Drew also helped run guest logistics for the Project Harmony event in NYC featuring Motown Records founder Berry Gordy and Paul McCartney, unveiling a refurbished grand piano from the Motown Museum.

 In 2012, Drew released his debut album entitled "Back To Class."
 The CD consists of 16 original songs written, produced, and arranged by Schultz, with 50% of profits benefiting the music programs of the Detroit Public Schools.
 Featured artists on the album include the Four Tops, Funk Brothers, Melvin Davis, Spyder Turner, Pat Lewis, Lenny Pickett, McKinley Jackson, James Jamerson Jr, Dennis Coffey, Ken Knox of Chairmen of the Board, Joey Kingfish, Rob Carter, and more.
 The album was featured in newspapers across Detroit, earning Schultz the nickname "Kid Motown" from the Detroit News.
 In 2013, a series of Back To Class singles was launched to continue the education-advocacy cause of the original album.
 Entries in the series have featured Funk Brothers' guitarist Eddie Willis, Northern Soul legend Buddy Smith, Detroit Blues powerhouse Thornetta Davis, Mark Scott of The Miracles, and more.
 In 2014, the Back To Class project was extended to the Chicago Public Schools with the release of "Please (Don't Give Up On Your Dreams)" b/w "Waiting Game," an A-and-B-side digital single paying tribute to Curtis Mayfield featuring Reginald Torian of The Impressions, Cecil Jones of "The Story of Curtis Mayfield," and Lee Goodness of Mayfield's touring band.
-"Dreams" was performed live with Schultz as a part of Torian's sold out 2015 All Things Mayfield Revue in Chicago.
+"Dreams" was performed live with Schultz as a part of Torian's sold out 2015 All Things Mayfield Revue at The Promontory in Chicago, and broadcast on Chicago Public Radio.

 Keep an eye out for more from Drew Schultz!